antonidag/myblog/content/en/posts/logic-app-web-app/index.md

 **How do we achieve this?**
 1) Logic Apps provide built-in HTTP actions to both react on incoming request and return a response back to the client.
 This means that we somewhat have the basics of a web server.
 2) We also want to present dynamic content on our webpage.
-For this, we can use <a href="https://shopify.github.io/liquid" target="_blank" rel="noopener noreferrer">Liquid</a>, with <a href="https://github.com/dotliquid/dotliquid" target="_blank" rel="noopener noreferrer">DotLiquid</a> being a .NET port of the popular open source project Liquid, and it comes as built-in action in Logic Apps.
+For this, we can use Liquid, with <a href="https://github.com/dotliquid/dotliquid" target="_blank" rel="noopener noreferrer">DotLiquid</a> being a .NET port of the popular open source project Liquid, and it comes as built-in action in Logic Apps.
 3) Logic Apps are perhaps not known for their fast operations, but in this case I believe Stateless workflows could be a good fit. <a href="https://learn.microsoft.com/en-us/azure/logic-apps/single-tenant-overview-compare" target="_blank" rel="noopener noreferrer">Stateless workflows</a> is a type of Logic Apps workflow with less overhead and some other features, resulting in faster performance and quicker response times.

 So we have a way to communicate with clients, present dynamic content and give fast response times, I believe we have the necessary tools to start building our web app!